RingCentral (NYSE:RNG) Updates Q2 2022 Earnings Guidance

-RingCentral (NYSE:RNG – Get Rating) last posted its quarterly earnings data on Monday, May 9th.
-The software maker reported $0.39 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.34 by $0.05.
-The business had revenue of $467.66 million for the quarter, compared to the consensus estimate of $458.36 million.
-RingCentral had a negative net margin of 30.82% and a negative return on equity of 183.51%.
-The company’s revenue was up 32.7% compared to the same quarter last year.
-During the same period last year, the firm posted ($0.41) earnings per share.
-Equities research analysts anticipate that RingCentral will post -1.66 earnings per share for the current year.

-In other RingCentral news, CFO Vaibhav Agarwal sold 10,443 shares of the business’s stock in a transaction that occurred on Wednesday, May 11th.
-The shares were sold at an average price of $67.59, for a total transaction of $705,842.37.
-Following the completion of the transaction, the chief financial officer now owns 85,357 shares in the company, valued at approximately $5,769,279.63.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, COO Mohammed Katibeh sold 2,735 shares of the business’s stock in a transaction that occurred on Monday, May 23rd.
-The stock was sold at an average price of $62.78, for a total transaction of $171,703.30.
-Following the transaction, the chief operating officer now owns 103,514 shares of the company’s stock, valued at approximately $6,498,608.92.
+In other RingCentral news, CFO Vaibhav Agarwal sold 10,443 shares of the company’s stock in a transaction dated Wednesday, May 11th.
+The shares were sold at an average price of $67.59, for a total value of $705,842.37.
+Following the sale, the chief financial officer now owns 85,357 shares of the company’s stock, valued at $5,769,279.63.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, COO Mohammed Katibeh sold 1,846 shares of the company’s stock in a transaction dated Wednesday, May 11th.
+The shares were sold at an average price of $67.60, for a total transaction of $124,789.60.
+Following the completion of the sale, the chief operating officer now directly owns 110,098 shares in the company, valued at approximately $7,442,624.80.
 The disclosure for this sale can be found here.
-Insiders sold 21,349 shares of company stock valued at $1,399,925 in the last 90 days.
-Company insiders own 7.35% of the company’s stock.
+Insiders have sold a total of 21,349 shares of company stock worth $1,399,925 over the last 90 days.
+Insiders own 7.35% of the company’s stock.

 RingCentral, Inc provides software-as-a-service solutions that enable businesses to communicate, collaborate, and connect in North America.
 The company offers business cloud communications and contact center solutions based on its Message Video Phone? platform.
 Its products include RingCentral Office that provides communication and collaboration across various modes, including high-definition voice, video, SMS, messaging and collaboration, conferencing, online meetings, and fax; RingCentral Contact Center, a collaborative contact center solution that delivers omni-channel; and RingCentral Engage Digital, a digital customer engagement platform that allows enterprises to interact with their customers.